Close

 • Encourage cooperative games, sports, hobbies, and other group activities

-• Make sure that your child knows the place and importance of politeness, discussing friends and friendship openly
+• Make sure that your child knows the place and importance of politeness, discussing friends and friendships openly

 • Allow your child to sleepover at friends while hosting sleepovers